alfonso-martinez/MySite/content/post/MyFolder/Test1.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
-image:
+image: featured.png
-  caption: ""
+  caption: "HI"
-  focal_point: ""
+  focal_point: "center"

 # Projects (optional).
 #   Associate this post with one or more of your projects.